Carol Peletier: Season 5

-The group journey to Washington, D.C. in hopes of a safe haven in "Them", set several weeks after Beth has died and several days after Tyreese's death.
+The group journeys to Washington, D.C. in hopes of a safe haven in "Them", set several weeks after Beth has died and several days after Tyreese's death.
 Carol tries to comfort a severely depressed Daryl and reassures Maggie of never giving up.
 In the episode "Remember", in spite of some mistrust before, the stranger Aaron (Ross Marquand) recruits Carol and the others, bringing them to his community, the Alexandria Safe-Zone.
 Interviewed by congresswoman and town leader Deanna Monroe (Tovah Feldshuh), Carol crafts a facade of being an inexperienced apocalyptic survivor who acted as the "den mother" to the group.
 She states she did laundry and gardening pre-apocalypse, and cooked for her "stupid, wonderful" husband.
 She expresses that she is a people person and wants to join a junior league to help others.
-After everyone is interviewed, she is the last to hand over her weapons to Olivia, awkwardly removing her rifle and placing it in the bin, further displaying her "weakness."
+After everyone is interviewed, she is the last to hand over her weapons to Olivia, awkwardly removing her rifle and placing it in the bin, further displaying her "weakness".
 The next day, Carol receives her assignment as a caretaker to cook for senior citizens and busy mothers.
 The night after the confrontation at the town gates, Carol discusses with Daryl and Rick that they can get comfortable but not weak.
 In the episode "Forget", Carol is seen outside the walls, plotting with Rick and Daryl to steal guns.
 When a walker comes along, she empties her clip into it to give the illusion they had gone shooting.
-She later steals three guns before Jessie Anderson (Alexandra Breckenridge)'s son Sam (Major Dodson) spots her.
+She later steals three guns before Jessie Anderson (Alexandra Breckenridge)'s young son Sam (Major Dodson) spots her.
 She tells him that if he mentions it to his mother, "the monsters" will come and eat him alive as he is tied to a tree outside the walls, but if he is silent, she will give him lots of her homemade cookies.
 The next day she gives a gun to Rick, but Daryl refuses to take one.
 In the episode "Spend", Carol is visited by Sam several times, who continues to ask her for more cookies.
-Unable to turn away, Carol starts questioning Sam and learns his father, Pete (Corey Brill)'s abusive nature.
-Deeply concerned for his well being, she goes to the Anderson home to try and talk to Sam or Jessie, but is coldly turned away by Pete, arousing her suspicion.
+Unable to turn away, Carol starts questioning Sam and learns of his father, Pete's (Corey Brill) abusive nature.
+Deeply concerned for his wellbeing, Carol goes to the Anderson home to try and talk to Sam or Jessie, but is coldly turned away by Pete, further arousing her suspicions.
 When Rick returns home, Carol tells him she believes that Pete is abusing Jessie and maybe Sam, and that the only way to stop it is to kill Pete.
 In the season finale "Conquer", Carol pays a visit to Pete with a tuna pasta bake and asks him to check on Tara, who is still wounded.
 When he refuses, Carol pulls a knife on him and threatens him, saying that she can get away with claiming self-defense.
-Later at the town meeting, Carol is one of the people who speaks in Rick's defense.
-She witnesses Rick directly address the Alexandrians when he shows up with a dead walker that he had killed inside the walls earlier that night, and how they need to change or they will die.
-That this point be demonstrated and their agenda advanced, Carol discreetly tells Rick not to intervene when a drunken Pete shows up with Michonne's katana, resulting in a fatal attack on Reg.
+Later, at the town meeting, Carol is one of the people who speaks in Rick's defense.
+She witnesses Rick directly address the Alexandrians about how they need to change or they will die, after he shows up with a dead walker that he had killed inside the walls earlier that night.
+In order to demonstrate this point and advance their agenda, Carol discreetly tells Rick not to intervene when a drunken Pete shows up with Michonne's katana, which results in a fatal attack on Reg.
 Carol witnesses Rick's execution of Pete under Deanna's orders and is present for Daryl and Morgan (Lennie James)'s arrival.